Professor of Religion and Old Testament/Hebrew Bible

 RLG 326H The Roots of Rabbinic Judaism and Early Christianity

-Editing the Bible: Assessing the Task Past and Present edited with John S. Kloppenborg (Resources for Biblical Studies 69; Atlanta, GA/Leiden: SBL/Brill: 2012).
+Editing the Bible: Assessing the Task Past and Present with John S. Kloppenborg (Resources for Biblical Studies 69; Atlanta, GA/Leiden: SBL/Brill: 2012).

 Early Jewish Prayers in Greek, co-authored with Pieter van der Horst (Commentaries on Early Jewish Literature, Berlin: Walter DeGruyter, 2008).